Amazon Fire HD tablets have some great games and here are the best for kids

 Miraculous Ladybug & Cat Noir - Run, Jump & Save Paris!

-Marinette, a regular teen, living in Paris, France by day and turning into superheroes — Miraculous Ladybug — by night, you race through the city to keep it safe from the evil villains set to destroy it.
+Marinette, a regular teen living in Paris, France by day and turning into superhero — Miraculous Ladybug — by night, you race through the city to keep it safe from the evil villains set to destroy it.
 This game is much like the endless runner style of Subway Surfers, but with specific levels and goals rather than aiming for a high score.

-Playing as either Ladybug or Adrien, who becomes to be Cat Noir, you leap over and along buildings collecting tokens and other power-ups.
-While running through the city, you'll gather as many of these to enhance your superhero abilities to be better prepared to take on the villains that lie ahead.
+Playing as either Ladybug or Adrien, who becomes Cat Noir, leap over and along buildings collecting tokens and other power-ups.
+While running through the city, gather as many of these to enhance your superhero abilities to be better prepared to take on the villains that lie ahead.

 You'll have to complete levels and tasks on your way to saving Paris from the supervillain Hawk Moth and his evil Akumas.
-Along the way, you will battle other evil characters like Dark Cupid, Stormy Weather, The Bubbler, and more, so you can keep the city you love safe.
+Along the way, battle other evil characters like Dark Cupid, Stormy Weather, The Bubbler, and more, to keep the city you love safe.

 Angry Birds Transformers